sems-server/sems/apps/dsm/doc/Readme.dsm.txt

 get the event parameters and the session as parameters, so that they can operate on variables, implement selects etc.

-The DSMDialog implementation is very simple, it uses a playlist and has PromptCollection to simply play prompts etc.
+The DSMCall implementation is very simple, it uses a playlist and has PromptCollection to simply play prompts etc.

 DSMCoreModule is a 'built in' module that implements the basic